Open It and Start

 -

-Theorisation — work through a seeded hazard-grid deduction puzzle with quick restarts, exact replay, and shared session restore
+Theorisation — work through seeded Deduction and Triclidean puzzle modes with quick restarts, exact replay, and shared session restore

 -